- Are you a gamer?

 GtG vs MPRT: Which one is better?

-The short answer is – “GtG response times are faster than MPRT measures the time it takes for a moving object to appear on the screen without smearing.
+“GtG response times are faster than MPRT measures the time it takes for a moving object to appear on the screen without smearing.
 Therefore, a 1ms GtG response time is generally considered to be faster than a 1ms MPRT response time.”

 Again, some manufacturers may use marketing terms such as “1ms MPRT” or “1ms GtG” to promote their products, even if the actual performance of the monitor may not live up to the advertised specifications.
 Therefore, it’s always important to research a monitor’s performance and read reviews from trusted sources before making a purchase decision.